labor-digital/helferlein/README.md

 It will keep all keys of objects, and maps and will use array/set indexes for keys as a fallback.
 Null and undefined will return an empty object.

+### checkOnlineState(): Promise
+Checks if the script can currently call the internet or not.
+The promise value is either TRUE for "there is internet", or FALSE if there is no connection.

 ### filter(object, callback)
 Similar to [Array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
 but it works also for objects, Maps and Sets.
 Callback params: (value, key, iteratedObject).